kexa-io/Kexa/documentation/AWS.md

 # <h3 align="center">AWS addOn</h3>

   <p align="center">
-    Optimize your Amazon Web Services experience with our new data scan add-on, simplifying the management and analysis of your critical information, for more informed decisions than ever.
+    Strengthen the security of your AWS resources with our state-of-the-art data scan addon, guaranteeing complete protection of your sensitive data, enhanced compliance and unrivalled peace of mind in the cloud.
     <br />
     <a href="https://github.com/4urcloud/Kexa/issues">Report Bug</a>
     ·